-In recognition of the importance of diversity education at Tufts, Deans Joyce Sackey, MD and Harris Berman, MD, instituted the Innovations in Diversity Education Awards (IDEAS) program.
-Designed to support undergraduate, medical, resident, or public health education, this intramural grant program helps faculty members pursuing scholarly and innovative work in the areas of workforce diversity, health care disparity and/or promoting cultural competency among students and trainees.
+In recognition of the importance of diversity education at Tufts, Deans Joyce Sackey, MD, and Peter Bates, MD, continue to promote and support the Innovations in Diversity Education Awards (IDEAS) program.
+Designed to support undergraduate and graduate medical education (UME and GME), Interprofessional (IPE) and public health education, this intramural grant program helps faculty members pursuing scholarly and innovative work in the areas of anti-racism, workforce diversity, health care inequities and/or promoting cultural awareness and humility among students, fellows, and trainees.

 The specific objectives of this program are to stimulate faculty to:

 - Pursue scholarly and innovative approaches to equipping students and trainees with the knowledge, attitude and skills they need to provide care to and promote health among diverse populations and communities